AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 Establish an AI Agent Centre of Excellence

-A CoE standardises governance, ensures consistent practices, and accelerates adoption without compromising quality.
+A CoE standardizes governance, ensures consistent practices, and accelerates adoption without compromising quality.

 Align Agents With Strategic Outcomes